One Year Gone: 1946 Mercury Ford Canadian Custom Convertible – Sold?

 January 30, 2021 Update – Almost a year to the day we originally featured this custom Mercury, after assuming it had long since sold we came across a new listing with the same $39,500 asking price.

 Modern Hot Rods often face two challenges.
 The first is whether the builder limits the transfer of their personal tastes such that their creation can be sold in the future (the Chevillac we’ve featured on this site is a prime example).
 The second is paint colors and other elements in vogue at the time of the build now themselves look dated.
-That’s exactly what we have going on with this 1946 Mercury Custom Convertible currently listed here on Craigslist in Verona, New Jersey where the caretaker of the past 25 years is now offering their Canadian-built Hot Rod for $39,500.
+That’s exactly what we have going on with this 1946 Mercury Custom Convertible last listed on Craigslist in May 2021 in Verona, New Jersey where the caretaker of the past 25 years is now offering their Canadian-built Hot Rod for $39,500.

 Growing up in Buffalo, New York, and spending a portion of each summer on the Canadian side of Lake Erie, I enjoyed car spotting unique Canadian offerings such as Chevrolet Beaumonts (Chevelle) and Pontiac Parisiennes (Bonnevilles), so we’re not surprised to learn by this post-Mercury’s Canadian division used Ford bodies for 1946.
 This was the first year of restarted car production following World War II, so without researching it makes a lot of sense Ford scrambled with whatever was readily available to fulfill pent-up demand.